Is Your Strategy a Moving Target?

 You will know you are headed in the right direction when employees understand how their job helps the organization achieve success and know they will be fairly recognized when they contribute to that success.

-It is a leader’s responsibility to ensure that their teams are set up to succeed.
-Because strategies must go through culture and people to get implemented, your next step is to make sure that your cultural norms align with and support each and every strategic priority. then you must provide the resources and create the organizational capacity required to execute your plans.
+Because strategies must go through culture and people to get implemented, your next step is to make sure that your cultural norms align with and support each and every strategic priority.
+Then you must provide the resources and create the organizational capacity required to execute your plans.

 You will know you are headed in the right direction when employees feel like they have the materials, equipment, and other resources required to do their job well and that the work environment helps them to do their best work.